Chun Doo-hwan: Ex-South Korea dictator dies aged 90 | DW | 23.11.2021

 Chun was suffering from multiple myeloma, a blood cancer which was in remission.
 He passed away at his Seoul home, South Korea's Yonhap news agency reported.

-The former general took power in a coup in 1979 and ruled until 1988.
-He was later convicted over the 1980 massacre of pro-democracy protesters and sentenced to death.
+The former general took power in a coup in 1979 and ruled until 1987.
+He was later convicted over the 1980 Gwangju massacre of pro-democracy protesters and sentenced to death.
 However, he later received a pardon in a drive for national reconcilliation.

+He rapidly rose through the ranks and as army commander in 1979, led the investigation into the assassination of his mentor, President Park Chung-hee.

+By the end of that same year he had organized a coup after taking control of the intelligence services.